Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `version` (string): openEO version (defaults to `null`, which tries to auto-detect the version).
-- `collection` (object): A single STAC-based collection object as defined by the openEO API.
+- `collectionData` (object): A single STAC-based collection object as defined by the openEO API.
 - `initiallyCollapsed` (boolean): Allow collapsing/expanding the details and collapse the details by default (defaults to `false`).

 **Slots:**